 With help from conservationists, the black rhino population has slowly increased, mainly in protected national parks.
 But a recent increase in rhino poaching across almost all of African’s National Parks further demonstrates the need for strong conservation efforts.
 Recent surveys show about 4,100 individuals—and because they are slow breeders, it’s important to understand the factors that naturally limit their reproduction.

 Lincoln Park Zoo is doing its part to help black rhinos here in Chicago and in the wild.
 We currently have three black rhinos: Maku (pictured above), our older male; Ricko, our teenage male and a young female named Kapuki.
+(There are now four rhinos at the zoo, with baby King being born in 2013.)
 Each has their own distinct personality, which adds to the fun of taking care of them.
 Maku, being the veteran, is a bit more assertive but still maintains a cordial side once he gets to know you.
 Ricko, the teenager, tends to be very playful and engaging and loves to learn in his training sessions.
 Kapuki can be a little shy but has certainly gained more confidence over the last several years and has grown into a beautiful female black rhino.